rzajac/zflake/README.md

 The `zflake` bit assignment in int64 is as follows:

-    39 bits for time in units of 10 msec
+    38 bits for time in units of 10 msec
-    16 bits for a sequence number
+    14 bits for a sequence number
-     8 bits for a generator ID (GID)
+    11 bits for a generator ID (GID)

 `zflake` properties:

-- The lifetime of 174 years since the start of `zflake` epoch.
+- The lifetime of 87 years since the start of `zflake` epoch.
-- Can generate at most 2^16 IDs per 10ms for each generator ID.
+- Can generate at most 2^14 IDs per 10ms for each generator ID.
-- Only 2^8 generators.
+- 2^11 generators.
 - Ability to generate Base62 string representations of int64 IDs.

 ## Installation